WinzarH/LikertMakeR/README.md

 "Censored" loadings (for example, where loadings less than some small value (often '0.30'), are removed for ease-of-communication) tend to severely reduce the accuracy of the `makeCorrLoadings()` function.
-For a detailed demonstration, see the file, **makeCorrLoadings_Validate.pdf** in the package website on GitHub.
+For a detailed demonstration, see the **makeCorrLoadings_Validation** vignette in the package website at <https://winzarh.github.io/LikertMakeR/>.

 ### makeCorrLoadings() examples